-To build an empty room, we use a method somewhat similar to that of (Murase et al. 1996).
+To build an empty room, we use a method somewhat similar to that of Murase, Matsubara, and Hiraga [11].
 We begin by choosing a width and height for the level.
 This is done by simply picking a random number within a user-specified range.
-The level is then partitioned into a grid of 3×3 blocks.
+The level is then partitioned into a grid of $3 \times 3$ blocks.
 Each block is then filled in using a randomly chosen and randomly rotated or flipped template.
-The templates consist of a 3×3 pattern of walls and floors surrounded by a border of blanks, walls and floors (see Figure 2).
+The templates consist of a $3 \times 3$ pattern of walls and floors surrounded by a border of blanks, walls and floors (see Figure 3).
 The borders cause neighboring templates to overlap.
 A non-blank tile must match any pattern it overlaps, whether it is placed before or afterwards.